LachlanDev/Local-IP-Hostname-Resolver/README.md

 ## Contributing
-Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.